 Friedman suggests subscribing to a writers’ platform such as Publishers Marketplace and keeping tabs on new publishing deals that are announced.
 This will give you an idea of what kinds of novels medium to large publishing houses are most interested in publishing.

 Friedman also reminds that it’s less likely for your first attempt to be published than a subsequent book.
 Try to see your first manuscript as a practice round and a process towards becoming a professional writer.
-That’s not to say your first novel definitely won’t be published: It all depends on the quality of your writing combined with its commercial viability.
+That’s not to say your first novel definitely won’t be published because it all depends on the quality of your writing combined with its commercial viability.
 The joy of self-publishing is that it’s still possible to reach a wide audience provided that you invest some time in promotion.
 This can include:

 - Creating a dedicated author website and social media accounts